-Caller ID allows the recipient of a phone call to see the phone number or name of the caller before answering the call.
-However, caller ID differs across all carriers, phones, and numbers.
-This article will review the different kinds of caller ID, limitations around incoming and outgoing caller ID, and frequently asked questions.
+Caller ID allows the recipient of a phone call to see the phone number or name of the caller before answering.
+However, caller ID works differently across carriers, devices, and phone numbers.
+This article explains the different types of caller ID, their limitations, and answers common questions.

 Outgoing CNAM Limitations

 Caller ID names are limited to 15 alphanumeric characters, a space, and a period.
 Special characters are prohibited, and the name displayed should be directly related to the individual or business.
-The name is typically presented as capital letters.
+The name is typically presented in capital letters.
+Talkroute will submit your requested CNAM to the appropriate database provider, but we do not control how or when other carriers update or retrieve that information.

-Some call recipients might see the correct name, while others may not or even see a name at all.
+Some call recipients might see the correct name, while others may not see a name at all.
 This is largely due to differences in carriers, devices, numbers, and caller ID methods used.

-• Number Restrictions: Toll-free numbers use a separate standalone database compared to local US number CNAM, storing records specifically for toll-free Numbers.
+Toll-free numbers use a separate standalone database compared to local US number CNAM.
 Carriers may not support or dip into this toll-free CNAM, which often results in displaying a generic name like "Toll-Free Call" or something similar.

 Incoming Caller ID